 - Homemaking/companion care – housekeeping, running errands, meal preparation, laundering, incidental transportation, medication reminders, and companionship

-In the US, care in homes is provides by employment-based agencies, registries, and independent caregivers.
-We'll cover all three models to help you decide which one works best for you.
+In the US, care in homes is provided by employment-based agencies, registries, and independent caregivers.
+Below, we'll cover all three models to help you decide which one works best for you.

 These can come in the form of corporations or subsidiaries/franchises, operating under a larger parent company.
 This option can provide a multitude of benefits for your senior.
 The most prominent benefits of opting for a homecare agency go as follows: